 Most criminal tax investigations begin with a civil audit, or a referral from a bank or an unfriendly peer of the filer.
 Early in the process, the IRS will be calculating whether the matter should be handled by the Criminal Investigations Division.
 If an agent with the CID obtains the case, then a real risk exists that criminal charges will follow.
 Luckily, the filer has multiple opportunities to steer the investigation back to the civil division.
 These opportunities are created by the slight variations between criminal and innocent activity, and make criminal tax cases truly unique in our system of justice.

-Anyone under investigation by the CID needs a competent criminal tax lawyer as soon as an agent makes contact.
+Anyone under investigation by the CID needs a competent criminal tax attorney as soon as an agent makes contact.
 The attorneys at Odom, Davis & Hobson have been handling criminal tax cases for over 40 years.
 We have walked numerous clients through the process outlined above with good results.
 We deal with criminal tax cases on a daily basis, and understand the laws and procedures in this area.
-If we are unsuccessful in resolving the case civilly, our tax fraud lawyers are experienced litigators who are ready to take these cases to trial.
+If we are unsuccessful in resolving the case civilly, our criminal tax attorneys are experienced litigators who are ready to take these cases to trial.

 We have two important goals in any criminal tax case.
 First, convince the government the case should be handled by the civil department.
 Second, if the case does end in a criminal indictment, to build a defense against the allegations and take the facts before a jury.